parkjangwon/capyLinker/README.md

 - **Clipboard Auto-Detection**: Automatically detects URLs in clipboard when opening the app (can be toggled in settings)
 - **Background Processing**: Links are analyzed asynchronously without blocking the UI
 - **Visual Thumbnails**: Automatically extracts and displays Open Graph images or representative thumbnails for each link
+- **QR Code Generation**: Generate and share a QR code for any link, complete with an embedded app icon.
 - **Unified Search**: Search across titles, summaries, URLs, and tags with real-time filtering
 - **Tag Filtering**: Filter saved links by tags for easy organization
 - **Expandable Cards**: Tap to expand/collapse full summaries